How Loan Consultants Prepare Professional CMA Reports

 - Conclusion: Provide an when you zoom out assessment of the borrower's creditworthiness and ability to repay the loan.

-- Appendices: Include supporting documents such as audited financial statements, sales projections, and debt schedules.
+- Appendices: Include supporting documents such as audited financial statements, sales projections.
+Also, debt schedules.

 Visualizations: Use charts and graphs to useful communicate key financial trends and ideas.